OMNI LAW

 - Product commercialization — a technology firm teaming with a manufacturer to bring a product to market

-- Real estate development — a developer pairing with a capital partner on a single-project entity
+- Real estate development — a developer pairing with a capital partner on a single-project

 - Government contracting — two contractors teaming to bid on a contract that exceeds the capacity of either firm alone